timmyneutron/Pundit-Front-End/README.md

   ```

 ## Other Details
-The back end is based off of starter code supplied by the instructors at Udacity ([link](https://github.com/udacity/reactnd-project-readable-starter)).
+The [back end for this project](https://github.com/timmyneutron/Pundit-Back-End) is based off of [starter code supplied by the instructors at Udacity](https://github.com/udacity/reactnd-project-readable-starter).
 It maintains the original endpoints from the starter code, with modifications to integrate a MongoDB database.